Mortgage Employment Verification: What Lenders Check

 Do lenders verify employment right before closing?

 Yes.
-Many lenders perform a final VOE shortly before closing to confirm you are still employed.
+Many lenders perform a final VOE shortly before closing—often within 10 days—to confirm you are still employed.
 A job change or loss of job during the process can affect or delay approval.
+Your Loan Estimate and closing costs are typically set by then.

 What if I just started a new job?

 Lenders typically prefer 2 years of employment history.
 A new job in the same field may be acceptable.
 A recent job change in a different industry can be harder.
 Some loan programs are more flexible.
-Discuss with your lender.
+See our guides on Mortgage Income Verification and Self-Employed Borrower Scenarios.

 Educational Disclaimer